EliteOneTube/fullstack_backend_itp24109/README.md

 #### Volumes

 The location of where the data is saved is also configurable in `docker-compose.yml`.

 ## Installation

-- Will raise 5 containers.
-One for each database, one for flask server, one for Kafka and one for the producers & consumers of Kafka.
+This setup will raise 5 containers: one for each database, one for the Flask server, one for Kafka, and one for the Kafka producers & consumers.

 ```bash
 docker compose up -d
 ```

 ## Scripts

 To populate the databases with dummy data for testing, you can run the following commands.
 This setup ensures both the relational (MySQL) and graph (Neo4j) databases are initialized with appropriate dummy data.

-### Mysql
+### MySQL
 ```bash
 sudo docker exec -i mysql mysql -u root -prootpassword < scripts/mysql/create_database.sql
 ```